thebigpotatoe/Super-Simple-RGB-WiFi-Lamp/README.md

     },
     "Night Rider" : {

     },
+    "Visualiser" : {
+      "Period" : 250,           // Values will be constrained to between 0 and 2000
+      "MinThreshold" : 100,     // Values must be above 0, and less than MaxThreshold
+      "MaxThreshold" : 750,     // Values must be above 0, and greater than MinThreshold
+      "FadeUp" : 32,            // Values will be constrained to between 0 and 255
+      "FadeDown" : 32,          // Values will be constrained to between 0 and 255
+      "HueOffset" : 170,        // Values will be constrained to between 0 and 360
+    },
     "Wifi": {
       "SSID": "Test",           // This needs to be a String, empty strings will be accepted causing the Wi-Fi to disconnect and go into softAP mode